tarquin-the-brave/web-crawler/README.md

 www.example.com/foo links to:
   www.example.com/bar

-Found 3 links in total.
+Found 3 links to 2 unique URLs.
 ```

 anything linked outside of the `www.example.com` domain wouldn't be visited or
 included in this output.

 The will be a number of design decisions to make which might effect what's
-included in your graph of links.
-Stating how many links you find will help
+included in your graph of links between URLs.
+Stating how many links you find
-comparison of completeness and performance of different solutions you might
+will help comparison of completeness and performance of different solutions you
-try.
+might try.

 # Adding a Solution